VU-IVM/Github-README/README.md

 git push

-# Connect your assignment to Binder:
+# Connect your practicum assignment to Binder:
 Binder builds a (python) environment with all its dependencies 'in the cloud'.
 Although it is not perfectly stable, it avoids set-up time when installing python locally.

 https://mybinder.org/ \